We are open.

 How much does it cost to visit Kelburn?

 Entry to the grounds is free – this includes the glen and gardens.

-The Secret Forest is usually charged at £3 per person – this charge helps us maintain the curious woodland maze.
+The Secret Forest is charged at £3 per person – this charge helps us maintain the curious woodland maze.
 Find out more about the Secret Forest.
 The Saloon and Adventure play areas are free.

 Are dogs allowed on site?